McMaster-Solar-Car-Project/purchase-request-site/README.md

 ### 4. Contributing to the Project

 To contribute to this project, please make a separate branch and make your changes there.
 After pushing these changes, create a Pull Request on the GitHub repo.
-For the staging environment to run, you will need write access to the repository (only members with appropriate permissions will see the deployment).
+For the staging environment to run, you will need write access to the repository.
 After the build has finished (this may take a few minutes due to caching/propagation), you should be able to access the PR deployment at [https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login](https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login).
 Only the latest commit to any given pull request will be visible at this URL. **DO NOT MERGE WITHOUT APPROVAL AND AT LEAST ONE REVIEWER**

 ### 5. Long Term Maintenance